florian-vuillemot/Plan-B/azure/README.md

     Nginx is ever present on the Jenkins machine.
 So we only need to configure Nginx for use HTTPS and make a redirection from the port 443 to 8080 (Jenkins port).

+    Here we use certificate create with OpenSSL because we don't have domain name.
+Use LetsEncrypt or Azure KeyVault for create a real certificate :).
 Copy your `key` and your `crt` certificate for HTTPS on your Jenkins machine.
 Replace with your files naming.
 You should respect naming `certificate.[crt|key]` on the Jenkins VM.

     - `scp certificate.crt epitech@IP_ADDRESS:/home/epitech/`
     - `scp certificate.key epitech@IP_ADDRESS:/home/epitech/`